parob/graphql-api/docs/content/docs/defining-schemas.md

 ## Choosing Between Patterns

+**Use Instance Decorators (Recommended):**
+- **Better isolation**: Each API instance has its own isolated types and fields
+- **Explicit control**: Clear ownership of types within specific API instances
+- **Type safety**: Better IDE support and type checking
+- **Multiple APIs**: Ability to create separate API instances for different purposes
+- **Cleaner architecture**: More explicit and maintainable code structure

-**Use Global Decorators When:**
+**Use Global Decorators only when:**
-- Building larger applications with multiple modules
-- Avoiding circular import dependencies is important
+- You encounter circular import issues with instance decorators
-- You want to define types across different files without sharing API instances
+- You need to define types across modules where sharing an API instance is problematic

-**Use Instance Decorators When:**
-- Building smaller, single-module applications
-- You need multiple isolated API instances
-- You want explicit control over which types belong to which API

-**Important:** Stick to one pattern per project.
-Mixing patterns can lead to confusion and unexpected behavior.
+**Important:** Always prefer instance decorators unless you specifically need to avoid circular imports.
+Stick to one pattern per project.

 ### Circular Import Considerations